Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Cura Si Manjakini: According to the Malay Annals, a legendary sword of which the blade is possessed by Sang Sapurba, the ancestor of the Malay kings.

 - Dáinsleif: The legendary sword of King Högni's in Norse mythology.
-Said to inflict wounds that will never heal.
+Capable of inflicting wounds that will never heal.
 Like many other weapons in Norse mythology, it was forged by dwarves.

-- Doujikiri Yasutsna: (童子切安綱) The superior blade used by Japanese folkloric hero Minamoto no Yorimitsu to slay the thieving ogre Shutendouji.
+- Doujikiri Yasutsna: (童子切安綱) The superior blade used by Japanese folkloric hero Minamoto no Yorimitsu to slay the awful ogre Shutendouji.
 Nowadays, a staple in many Japanese fantasy stories and games.

 - Durandal: The indestructible sword of Roland, legendary paladin of Charlemagne in classic French literature.
 A replica is embedded in a cliff wall at Rocamadour.

-- Excalibur: The most mythological sword of all.
-King Arthur’s legendary blade continues to appear in many books, movies, video games, etc.
+- Excalibur: The most famous mythological sword of all.
+King Arthur’s legendary blade continues to appear in many books, movies, video games, etc. Depending on which version of the Arthurian tales you’re reading, Excalibur could be capable of imbuing its master with supernatural abilities too.

 - Futsunomitama-no-Tsurugi: (布都御魂剣) The totsuka-no-tsurugi (sword of the length of ten fists) used by Shinto thunder god Takemikazuchi during the quelling of the middle country.
 This legendary Japanese sword was later gifted to Emperor Jimmu.